 Teguise was the capital of Lanzarote for over 400 years, and its surroundings still breathe the rhythm of history, the silence of the landscape and the island’s agricultural legacy.

 Along the way, we talk about agricultural heritage, local customs and the deep bond between people and their land.
-The experience ends with a peaceful stroll through the historic centre of Teguise, where stone walls tell stories and the silence of dusk enhances the charm of its squares, convents and narrow streets.
+The experience ends with a peaceful stroll through the historic centre of Teguise, where stone walls tell stories and the silence enhances the charm of its squares, convents and narrow streets.

 Guided walk through Vega de San José and the historic centre of Teguise